Parking Lot Safety: What New Drivers Need to Know

 Ironically, it may be the very fact that drivers think parking lots are safe places that makes them so dangerous in the first place!
-For instance, in parking lots, drivers are more likely to ignore lane markings and traffic signs because they think they don’t have the same force of law.
-It’s important to remember, however, that the main reason to obey traffic signs isn’t because you can get a ticket if you don’t–it’s because those signs were put there to help drivers proceed safely, and when you ignore them, you’re more likely to cause a crash.
+For instance, in parking lots, drivers are more likely to ignore lane markings and traffic signs because they think they don’t have the same force of law (See how this applies in Texas).
+It’s important to remember, however, that the main reason to obey traffic signs isn’t that you can get a ticket if you don’t–it’s because those signs were put there to help drivers proceed safely, and when you ignore them, you’re more likely to cause a crash.

 It’s true that, because of drivers’ low speeds, parking lot crashes are rarely so serious.
 Nevertheless, these statistics demonstrate that this is a problem you have to take seriously.
 Even when no one is hurt, parking lot crashes can be inconvenient and costly, especially if your insurance rates go up as a result.
 That’s why some states are starting to require that drivers ed classes include greater coverage of parking lot safety, and why we’ve put together this brief guide to help you get in and out of parking lots as safely as possible.